Bandwidth-Samples/messaging-auto-respond-ruby/README.md

 # Description

-This app automatically responds to texts sent to the associated Bandwidth number.To use this app, you must check the "Use multiple callback URLs" box on the application page in Dashboard.
+This app automatically responds to texts sent to the associated Bandwidth number.
+Any texts sent to the `BW_NUMBER` will be auto-responded to using the auto response map.
+Valid words are: `STOP`, `QUIT`, `HELP`, and `INFO`.

+To use this app, you must check the "Use multiple callback URLs" box on the application page in Dashboard.
 Then in Dashboard, set the INBOUND CALLBACK to `/callbacks/inbound/messaging` and the STATUS CALLBACK to `/callbacks/outbound/messaging/status`.
 The same can be accomplished via the Dashboard API by setting InboundCallbackUrl and OutboundCallbackUrl respectively.

 Inbound callbacks are sent notifying you of a received message on a Bandwidth number, this app sends a custom response to those messages based on their content.
 Outbound callbacks are status updates for messages sent from a Bandwidth number, this app has a dedicated response for each type of status update.